SharePoint/sp-dev-docs/docs/sp-add-ins/tools-and-environments-for-developing-sharepoint-add-ins.md

  **To create the on-premise environment**, see [Set up an on-premises development environment for SharePoint Add-ins](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md).

  **Note**  This topic is only concerned with environments for developing SharePoint Add-ins.
-If you plan to develop farm solutions, see  [Set up a general development environment for SharePoint 2013](http://msdn.microsoft.com/library/08e4e4e1-d960-43fa-85df-f3c279ed6927%28Office.15%29.aspx).
+If you plan to develop farm solutions, see  [Set up a general development environment for SharePoint](http://msdn.microsoft.com/library/08e4e4e1-d960-43fa-85df-f3c279ed6927%28Office.15%29.aspx).
 If you plan to do both kinds of development, start with the latter article, and then see  [Set up an on-premises development environment for SharePoint Add-ins](set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md) for additional steps you need to develop SharePoint Add-ins.